Get Salty In Oahu

 Farm To Table Oahu Tours

 Ask us about Farm to Forest Tours!
-Where touring farms, preparing your own farm-to-table dining, venture up to mountain ridges exploring exciting trails and scenic views of Palehua and the coast line.
+Tour farms, prepare your own farm-to-table dining, venture up to mountain ridges exploring exciting trails and scenic views of Palehua and the coast line.
 Tours and easy trails for all ages.